readthedocs/blog/ad-funding-read-the-docs-whats-next.rst

 Ad Funding at Read the Docs and What's Next for Ethical Advertising
 ===================================================================

-It has been three years since we first launched :doc:`ads on Read the Docs <ads-on-read-the-docs>` and while we gave a limited update in our :doc:`2018 stats<read-the-docs-2018-stats>`, we figured it was time to give an update on ethical advertising and how it is working.
+It has been three years since we first launched :doc:`ads on Read the Docs </ads-on-read-the-docs>` and while we gave a limited update in our :doc:`2018 stats </read-the-docs-2018-stats>`, we figured it was time to give an update on ethical advertising and how it is working.